FrankM1/docs/content/install/local.md

 gscan -z /path/to/downloads/theme.zip
 ```

-GScan can also be accessed at [gscan.qazana.net](https://gscan.qazana.net/), where you can sign up for the latest updates as a Ghost theme developer.
+GScan can also be accessed at [gscan.qazana.net](https://gscan.qazana.net/), where you can sign up for the latest updates as a Qazana theme developer.

 ## What's next

-You've completed a local Ghost install — congrats!
-You can now put Ghost through its paces and see what it’s all about, or jump right into developing a custom Ghost theme.
+You've completed a local Qazana install — congrats!
+You can now put Qazana through its paces and see what it’s all about, or jump right into developing a custom Qazana theme.

 When you're ready ship your site to production, [follow one of these guides](/setup/).